saifulsahim/saifulsahim/README.md

 An enthusiastic SQA Engineer who wants to learn any technological skills & wants to contribute in the technology world.

-Skills: PHP / C /
+Skills:
+✔ Manual testing
+✔ API testing

 - 🔭 I’m currently working on Bit Mascot